k21971/EvilHack/doc/evilhack-changelog.md

 - Generate random eroded, erodeproof, or greased items
 - Fix: missing period
 - Reading a blessed scroll of amnesia allows option to reset accumulated skills
+- Fix: prevent Valley of the Dead bones files